 43. It is the responsibility of Respondent to fully cooperate with the practice monitor and to assure that the practice monitor's reports are timely and complete.
 Failure of the practice monitor to perform the duties set forth above may result in a notice from Board staff requiring the nomination of a new practice monitor.
 Upon such notification, Respondent shall nominate a new practice monitor according to the procedure set forth above.
-Respondent shall nominate the new monitor within 30 days of such notification shall constitute a violation of this Order.
+Respondent shall nominate the new monitor within 30 days of such notice.
+Failure to nominate a new monitor within 30 days of such notification shall constitute a violation of this Order.